SoftwareAG/c8y-docs/content/dtm/asset-hierarchy-bundle/overview.md

 To work with assets in the DTM application, navigate to the **Assets** page using the navigator menu on the left.
 When you first start using the DTM application, no assets are displayed in the **Assets** page by default.

-If you already created assets, you find them listed with its hierarchy on this page (see image below).
+If you already created assets, you find them listed in a hierarchical view on this page.

 ![assets-view](/images/dtm/assets/dtm-assets-view-assets.png)